AsahiLinux/docs/Glossary.md

 ### G
 * **GPT**: GUID Partition Table: A partition table format created for EFI/UEFI and now used on most modern systems.
+* **GXF**: probably Guarded Execution Function.
+Lateral exception levels used to create a low-overhead hypervisor to protect pagetables and equally important structures from XNU itself.
+See e.g. [Sven's write-up](https://blog.svenpeter.dev/posts/m1_sprr_gxf/) or [[HW:-SPRR-and-GXF]]

 ### H
 * **HFS+**: Hierarchical Filesystem+: Apple's previous filesystem, used for external storage.
 Not used for internal storage on M1 Macs.